SaviorSeva/Attention_Layer_In_Pytorch_MPIIGaze/README.md

 ### About attention layers

-The layers can be found in configs/mpiigaze.
+The neuron network and the ones with attention layers can be found in models/mpiigaze repository.

 ## Related repos